Anti-Slavery Society (1823–1838): History

 The Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions, also known as the Anti-Slavery Society, was founded on 31 January 1823, with a meeting of men met at the King's Head tavern in London.
-The Society was also referred to as the Society for Mitigating and Gradually Abolishing the State of Slavery Throughout the British Dominions, the London Society for the Mitigation and Abolition of Slavery in the British Dominions, the Society for the Abolition of Slavery Throughout the British Dominions, and other variations, but has been commonly referred to as the Anti-Slavery Society.
+The society was also referred to as the Society for Mitigating and Gradually Abolishing the State of Slavery Throughout the British Dominions, the London Society for the Mitigation and Abolition of Slavery in the British Dominions, the Society for the Abolition of Slavery Throughout the British Dominions, and other variations, but has been commonly referred to as the Anti-Slavery Society.
 It was known as the London Anti-Slavery Society during 1838, before ceasing to exist.

 Many of the founding members had been involved with anti-slavery campaigning previously, and their concerns were founded on Christian precepts.
 There had been a revival of evangelicism which had affected both Anglicanism and dissenters alike.
-In common with other voluntary organisations, the new body would have a subscription system, a committee, officeholders, including a secretary.
+In common with other voluntary organisations, the new body had a subscription system, a committee, officeholders, including a secretary.
 Founding members included William Wilberforce (although he did not get involved in the day-to-day running), Thomas Clarkson, Thomas Fowell Buxton, Zachary Macaulay (like Wilberforce, a member of the Anglican evangelical group known as the Clapham Sect), MP James Stephen, businessman and philanthropist James Cropper, Quaker banker and philanthropist Samuel Gurney, and Thomas Babington Macaulay.
 Thomas Pringle was secretary, and others who became involved with the society or who supported it included radical MP and dissenter William Smith; the Whig lawyers Henry Brougham, 1st Baron Brougham and Vaux, Thomas Denman, 1st Baron Denman, the judge Stephen Lushington, and James Mackintosh; Quaker scientists William Allen and Luke Howard; and Irish political leader Daniel O'Connell.

 Auxiliary societies set up by women, such as the Birmingham and West Bromwich Ladies Society for the Relief of Negro Slaves, were supported by the society.